study-flamingo/mcp-google-ads/README.md

 A tool that connects [Google Ads](https://ads.google.com/) with Claude AI, allowing you to analyze your advertising data through natural language conversations.
 This integration gives you access to campaign information, performance metrics, keyword analytics, and ad management—all through simple chat with Claude.

+This project has been recently upgraded to use **FastMCP 2.10**, resulting in a more streamlined architecture, improved logging, and a simplified setup process.

 ---

 ## What Can This Tool Do For Advertising Professionals?